 Overview of key actors and stakeholders and their involvement

 The Task 30 will officially launch in January 2016 and run until the end of 2019.
 During the period a total of four workshops addressing water, land use-resources-waste, air and the overall environmental effects, respectively, is planned.

-Currently, Austria, Germany, Spain and United States are members of the Task.
+Currently, Austria, Canada, Germany, Spain and United States are members of the Task.
 New members are encouraged to apply.
 For more information, please contact the Operating Agent.

 Financing and Sponsorship